dre86dre/Simple-Password-Generator/README.md

 ---

 ## ✨ Features
-- User chooses the password length (must be at least 3).
+- User chooses the password length (must be at least 3 characters).
 - Includes **letters, digits, and symbols**.
 - Guarantees at least one of each character type.
 - Password characters are shuffled for randomness.